PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "Oh, I meant no offense.
 It is what you are *used* to after all. "

 "Eh, her husband owned this inn.
-He died and that's her hand of cards.
+He died and that's her hand of cards."

-"Yeah, she deserves better.
-The Eelpout has seen better days."
+"Hmm," the stranger grunted, as he tucked into his dinner in earnest.

+"So, uh, what's with the dismal garb, friend?
+If you are in the market for some more impressive threads, I have a fine store a few steps away."

+"Ah, yes.
+A merchant.
+You would be.
+And as for the dismal garb, I prefer the term humble.
+I am a, uh, wandering scholar, in search of knowledge."

+"Knowledge, here's something you can always count on -- Don't take any wooden nickels," Boltac said, trying to lighten the mood.

+"What's a nickel?"

+"You don't know what a nickel is?
+Not much of scholar are you?"

+"I'm not concerned with insignificant matters like trade and commerce."

+"Enh, but still.
+You know clothes make the man."

+"Ability makes the man."

+"Yeah, that too.
+But nice clothes don't hurt, I'm just saying.
+My name is Boltac, by the way."

+"Dimsbury," the man said, in way that irritated Boltac.
+A way that implied a title lurking somewhere in the wings.
+Who was he to put on airs?
+Here they were, both in The Bent Eelpout, one as good as another.
+If he was so high and mighty why wasn't he gnawing on mutton at the Duke's table?
+"Forgive me if I don't shake hands," Dimsbury concluding, sealing Boltac's judgement.

-"Oh, ho ho ho ho, ho," chortled the man.
-"You're not excepted, my grubby little merchant.
-She deserves better than all of you.
-Perhaps as a chef to an Duke or a King or someone even more powerful," he said with a flair of his nostrils.
-He threw a gold piece (more than three times enough for the bill) on the bar and said, "See that she gets that, my good man."  (and ask her to bring me an ale by the fire. )
+Dimsbury finished the last bite of lamb and  threw a gold piece (more than 10 times enough for the bill) on the bar.
+He said, "See that she gets that, my good man.
+And ask her to bring me another ale over by the fire.
+Nothing personal," he said, with a thin-lipped smile, "I have a chill."

-"Rich prick," thought Boltac.
-As he watched the man go he was sure that the prick made the mistake of thinking that because he had money it meant he had power.
-As he watched him go, he muttered a prayer to the endlessly haggling Gods of commerce, "Just get me a chance to negotiate with that guy.
+As he watched Dimsbury go, Boltac thought, "You brought it with you, ya rich prick."
+Then he muttered a prayer to the endlessly haggling Gods of commerce, "Just get me a chance to negotiate with that guy.
 He won't feel so high and mighty after that, I promise you."

 Since there wasn't an offer attached, the Gods of Commerce didn't hear his plea.
 But other, older Gods -- the ones in charge of punishing Hubris -- they heard Boltac's plea loud and clear.

-When Asarah returned, Boltac indicated the coin on the bar and said, "That's for both of us.
-He said you could keep the change."
+When Asarah returned, and saw the coin on the bar.

-"What a fine gentleman he turned out to be!" she exclaimed, marveling at the gold."
+"What a fine gentleman he turned out to be!" she exclaimed, marveling at the gold piece.

-"Oh yeah, real prince of a guy.
-I'll take another one, when you get a chance."
+"Oh yeah.
+Real prince of a guy.
+He said that's to cover mine too.
+And he wants another ale over by the fire."

----
-Rattick oozes his way in.

----
+Asarah stabbed him with her eyes, "So nice to have a quality customer for a change."

+Boltac held her gaze, "I'll get outta your hair."

+> Linger for a bit to give Dimsbury some POV -- if we need to set up the kidnapping even further.

 # Giving the kid the sword #